mikrono/tModLoaderWiki_kr_ko/Basic-Recipes.md

 Check that your AddRecipes method has override not virtual.
 ### No suitable method to override
 Make sure you are only overriding AddRecipes in Mod or ModItem.

-## Making an "upgraded" vanilla tile
-As an aside, you may want your ModTile to count as, say, a workbench or anvil.
-To do this, add the following to your ModTile.SetDefaults:

-    adjTiles = new int[]{ TileID.WorkBenches };

 ## Relevant References
 * [Vanilla ItemIDs](https://github.com/bluemagic123/tModLoader/wiki/Vanilla-Item-IDs)